Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 If you don’t have the best credit score and are worried about getting approved for a real credit card, a secured credit card is a great option.

-Unlike prepaid credit cards that require you to add money to your account anytime you want to make a purchase, a secured credit card only needs one security payment.
+Unlike prepaid credit cards that require you to transfer money to your account anytime you want to make a purchase, a secured credit card only needs one security payment.
 Then you’ll have a real card, making payments after you make your purchases.

 The best part is that secured credit cards do report to credit bureaus.
 So, if you use a secured card and pay your balance off in time for a few months, you should see a positive effect on your credit score.